TFAH’s Statement on the Impact of the Loss of CDC Grants

 Advancing Policies that Create Conditions for Good Health

-Please join us as we discuss how states have and can continue to advance health promoting policies in a variety of policy environments, ensuring that improvements are experienced in all communities amid a weakened public health infrastructure.
-The webinar will include time for Q&A from the audience.
+We discussed how states have and can continue to advance health promoting policies in a variety of policy environments, ensuring that improvements are experienced in all communities amid a weakened public health infrastructure.

 Public Health Leaders’ Joint Statement in Response to Announced Changes to U.S. Childhood Vaccine Schedule